BonJovi1/bonjovi1.github.io/_pages/about.md

 social: true
 ---

 Hi there!
 I'm a senior year student at the International Institute of Information Technology [(IIIT), Hyderabad](https://www.iiit.ac.in/), pursuing my bachelors in computer science and engineering.
-I am an undergraduate honors researcher at the [Robotics Research Center (RRC)](https://robotics.iiit.ac.in/), lucky to be advised by [Prof. K. Madhava Krishna](https://scholar.google.com/citations?user=QDuPGHwAAAAJ&hl=en).
+I am an undergraduate honours researcher at the [Robotics Research Center (RRC)](https://robotics.iiit.ac.in/), lucky to be advised by [Prof. K. Madhava Krishna](https://scholar.google.com/citations?user=QDuPGHwAAAAJ&hl=en).
 I like to work at the intersection of computer vision, deep learning and robotics, with a focus on vision-based robot navigation.

 I am also associated with the [Centre for Visual Information Technology (CVIT)](https://cvit.iiit.ac.in/), where I've been fortunate to work on research projects with [Prof. P.J.
 Narayanan](https://scholar.google.com/citations?user=3HKjt_IAAAAJ&hl=en) and [Prof. Avinash Sharma](https://scholar.google.com/citations?user=4ladtC0AAAAJ&hl=en) during my junior and senior years.
 I also spent a summer at [Siemens Corporate Research](https://new.siemens.com/in/en.html) in Bangalore, India, where I worked with the Advanced Data Management research group.